skiasaurus/tau_manifesto/README.md

 If you are translating to a “hard” language (e.g., Russian or Chinese) or aren’t as comfortable with technology:

 1. [Fork the repository](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) and add me (`mhartl`) as a collaborator.
-2. Edit the file `html/tau_manifesto.html` directly, taking care to preview it in a web browser to make sure it look OK.
+2. Edit the file `html/tau_manifesto.html` directly, taking care to preview it in a web browser to make sure it looks OK.
-3. Once the translation is nearing completion, send an email to michael@michaelhartl.com with the HTML attached as a separate file.
+3. Once the translation is complete, send an email to michael@michaelhartl.com with the HTML attached as a separate file.